callous4567/UoE-Projects/master-streams/readme.md

 ### main

 Makes use of base classes and methods to effect something greater than the sum of its parts.
 Basically, get the results using the methods written.
-Toward the end of hte project, I was hasty- consequently, there are some full-blown pieces of code in here- by and large though it's just multiprocessing implementations of the source material.
+Toward the end of the project, I was hasty- consequently, there are some full-blown pieces of code in here- by and large though it's just multiprocessing implementations of the source material to allow for Monte Carlo error propagation and that sort of thing.

 ### source